lokesh-r5/ReadingList/README.md

 * **rating** - 1 to 5, like stars (or tomatoes)
 * **genre** - a name like "fiction" or "non-fiction"

-### I can view a list of all the Books on my Reading List so that I can see which ones I've added.
+### You can view a list of all the Books on my Reading List so that you can see which ones you have added.

 * For each Book, show:
     * the cover image (from Amazon.com)